 Struggling with 4GB log files in notepad?

-LogViewPlus loves large files.
-You can open a 500 MB log file in about 10 seconds (depending on your hardware).
+LogViewPlus loves large log files and can open a 500 MB log file in about 30 seconds (depending on your hardware).
 Opening larger files is constrained only by the amount of memory you have on your machine.

 But LogViewPlus can also do something a bit smarter.
 It can divide the file into chunks and let you decide which chunk you are interested in.
 Chunk sizes are set at 10 MB, 25 MB, 50 MB and 100 MB so you can decide how much data you need.
 You can open multiple chunks and consolidate if needed.